DIY Peel and Stick Caulking at the Cabin - Get on the Boat Faster!

-“A great never ending case study for Instatrim at a cabin is our personal and rental lake homes called Lutsen Lodges, in Lutsen Minnesota.
+“A great never ending case study for Instatrim at a cabin is our personal lake homes in Lutsen, Minnesota.
 They see a tremendous amount of action especially in the kitchen and counter seating area just above the kitchen sink and counter, where we serve food and beverages and wash dishes.
 The kitchen in our lodges are a gathering place for family and friends who have been known to drop crumbs or spill a cocktail, so it’s important that the cracks and gaps are sealed, with a good-looking finish.”

 - Greg Amundson, Inventor of InstaTrim Flexible Trim Strips